adorsys/YesWeScan/README.md

 The defaults here are `UIColor.green` and `UIColor.red`, respectively.

-### Performance hint

-The scanner takes quite some time to fire up the AVCaptureSession, etc, which means initializing a `ScannerViewController` is expensive.

-Depending on your use case, it probably makes sense to store a strong reference to the `ScannerViewController` in the presenting View Controller (as seen in the Example project).

 ### Siri Shortcuts

 The scanner example project supports Siri Shortcuts since iOS 12*.